pekrau/jsondocdb/README.md

 provided each time the database is opened subsequently.

 Raises:
-- KeyError: The indexname is invalid or already in use.
+- `KeyError`: The indexname is invalid or already in use.
-- ValueError: 'function' is not a callable, or it did not return a list.
+- `ValueError`: `function` is not a callable, or did not return a list.
-- jsondblite.NotInTransaction
+- `jsondblite.NotInTransaction`

 ### `db.get_indexes()`